aminoa/atom-filter-serve/README.md

-# Atom Filter Serve
+# Atom/RSS Filter Serve

-A Rust application that filters an [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feed to show only entries containing specific keywords and then re-serves that filtered feed as an Atom feed.
+A Rust application that filters an [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feed to show only entries containing specific keywords and then re-serves that filtered feed as both Atom and RSS feeds.

 ## Motivation